-- Unrealistic expectations of some DCF operators in what compliance schemes should be prepared to provide, both financially and in terms of value-added services, for the right to collect and treat their WEEE.
+- Regulation 34 requests of 2017 coming to an end, and being re-requested for 2018. - Unrealistic expectations of some DCF operators in what compliance schemes should be prepared to provide, both financially and in terms of value-added services, for the right to collect and treat their WEEE.
 These expectations have also been reflected in the terms and conditions required to be met by the schemes in order to provide the services.
-As a consequence, invitations to tender for the collection of WEEE where preconditions and onerous terms have been stipulated have resulted in few or no responses from schemes. - Optimistic initial expectations by some schemes regarding WEEE collection levels in 2017. - Efforts by some schemes to reduce their unwanted surplus collections, fine-tuning their collections to meet their own targets at the most advantageous cost. - Moves by some schemes to reduce their financial responsibility for collecting WEEE streams in areas that are expensive and difficult to service, the likely intention being to replace these with collections in cheaper areas.
+As a consequence, invitations to tender for the collection of WEEE where preconditions and onerous terms have been stipulated have resulted in few or no responses from schemes. - Efforts by some schemes to reduce their unwanted surplus collections, fine-tuning their collections to meet their own targets at the most advantageous cost. - Moves by some schemes to reduce their financial responsibility for collecting WEEE streams in areas that are expensive and difficult to service, the likely intention being to replace these with collections in cheaper areas.